Srinivasan Keshav

-Srinivasan Keshav is an American-Canadian Computer Scientist of Indian descent who is currently the Robert Sansom Professor of Computer Science at the University of Cambridge.
+Srinivasan Keshav FRSC is a computer scientist who is currently the Robert Sansom Professor of Computer Science at the University of Cambridge.

 Biography

 After undergraduate studies at the Indian Institute of Technology, Delhi in 1986, he received his PhD in 1991 from the University of California, Berkeley, with a thesis entitled Congestion Control in Computer Networks.
 His advisor was Domenico Ferrari.
-He then joined the research staff at Bell Labs; while at Bell Labs, he also had visiting faculty positions at IIT Delhi and Columbia University.
+He then joined the research staff at Bell Labs, where he also had visiting faculty positions at IIT Delhi and Columbia University.
 In 1996 he became an associate professor at Cornell University; he then left academia in 1999 to co-found Ensim Corporation.
 In 2003, he joined the faculty at the University of Waterloo, where he held a Canada Research Chair in Tetherless Computing from 2004 to 2014 and a Cisco Systems Chair in Smart Grid from 2012 to 2017.

 He is the inventor, along with his students at the University of Waterloo, of KioskNet, a system for providing internet access in impoverished countries.
 He has been co-director of the Information Systems and Science for Energy (ISS4E) Laboratory at the University of Waterloo since 2010.
-At the University of Cambridge, Prof. Keshav continues to work on research and teach in areas related to sustainable energy.
+At the University of Cambridge, Professor Keshav continues to work on research and teach in areas related to sustainable energy.